grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

         - If memcached eviction rate is high, then you should scale up memcached replicas.
 Check the recommendations by `Mimir / Scaling` dashboard and make reasonable adjustments as necessary.
         - If memcached eviction rate is zero or very low, then it may be caused by "first time" queries
       - Cache query timeouts
-        - Check store gateway logs and look for warnings about timed out Memcached queries
+        - Check store-gateway logs and look for warnings about timed out Memcached queries
-        - If there are indeed a lot of timed out Memcached queries, consider whether the store gateway Memcached timeout setting (`blocks-storage.bucket-store.chunks-cache.memcached.timeout`) is sufficient
+        - If there are indeed a lot of timed out Memcached queries, consider whether the store-gateway Memcached timeout setting (`-blocks-storage.bucket-store.chunks-cache.memcached.timeout`) is sufficient
     - Consider increasing total number of query shards (`query_sharding_total_shards`) for tenants submitting slow queries, to increase query parallelism
     - Consider scaling up number of queriers if they're not auto-scaled; if auto-scaled, check auto-scaling parameters